evmcnb/quartz/content/Full/Tonsillitis & Pharyngitis.md

 ## Diagnostic Tests

+> [!success] Centor Criteria
+> Can be used to estimate the probability that tonsillitis is due to a bacteria infection.
+A score of 3 or more gives 40-60% probability of bacterial tonsillitis and it is appropriate to offer abx.
+One point for each of:
+> - Fever over 38$\degree$C
+> - Tonsillar exudates
+> - Absence of cough
+> - **Tender** anterior cervical lymph nodes

-FeverPAIN Criteria - to determine whether antibiotics might be needed
+FeverPAIN Criteria - to determine whether antibiotics might be needed alternative to centor criteria.

 - **F**ever (during previous 24 hours)
 - **P**urulence (pus on tonsils)